 Ideally, an epidural lessens the pain while still allowing you to feel enough pressure to push.
 However, this perfect balance can be difficult to achieve, and it can be more difficult to bear down and push your baby through the birth canal after having an epidural.
 It can decrease the feeling of needing to push, as well as the ability to feel the muscles you’re supposed to push with.
 Labor progress, fetal descent, and pushing efforts can all be slowed down.
 Unmedicated births tend to go a little more quickly, with a 25-minute difference between the average natural childbirth vs epidural (4)

 Increase in Interventions

 The side effects listed above may lead to more intervention than with an unmedicated birth.
-Slower labor may result in the use of Pitocin, for example, and difficulty in pushing can lead to an increased chance of forceps delivery or vacuum extraction.
+Slower labor may result in the use of Pitocin, for example, and difficulty in pushing can lead to an increased chance of needing an assisted delivery — forceps delivery or vacuum extraction.
 It is always important to remember that any intervention increases the chances of others.

 An epidural administered by a trained and experienced anesthesiologist is unlikely to result in serious complications.
 Although very rare, some women will experience long-lasting neurological injury.
 It is also possible for the anesthetic to accidentally be injected into pregnancy-swollen veins.
 This can cause dizziness, rapid heartbeat, a funny taste or numbness around the mouth.
 An epidural that is placed too high may affect your chest muscles, making it hard for you to breathe.
 Again, these are rare occurrences.
 Still, it is best to be educated about all possibilities when making the big decision between natural childbirth vs epidural.